 Children in Year 4 think about a balanced diet and how to create simple healthy food.
 They make a selection of soups using produce grown in the School’s own HE garden.
 They also bake their own cheese scones, and learn how cheese, tea and chocolate are produced.
-During the Lent term, they undertake a project on Fairtrade.
+During the Spring term, they undertake a project on Fairtrade.
 They see how it can change lives, look at the different products available and make Crumbly Banana Squares using Fairtrade ingredients.

-During the Michaelmas term, Year 5 design, plan and make their own Christmas cake.
+During the Autumn term, Year 5 design, plan and make their own Christmas cake.
 The following term the children learn how bread is made and look at and taste a variety of breads from around the world.
 During their practical sessions, they produce a selection of breads including Naan, Fruit Soda Bread, Focaccia and Pizza Wheels.

 In their final year, children in Year 6 look at the history of biscuits and how they are made and taste.
 They work in groups to create their own unique biscuit for our annual Great Biscuit Bake Off.
 During their practical sessions, they produce a range of biscuits, including Anzacs for our Royal British Legion sale.
 The term ends with each child designing and producing a Gingerbread House, ready to take home for their Christmas celebrations.